 Any of these Boy Pacific and WALBOG tracks could interchange and be successful with either production style: alone at home in the Fraser Valley, or in great company at 12TH ST Sound in New Westminster.

 If you’re keeping score, you might notice I’ve named ten songs out of twelve so far.
-And if you’re a keen reader of the scoops section of the Rundown, you might catch that the two missing tracks are also the two singles released earlier in January 2021.
+And the two missing tracks are also the two singles released earlier in January 2021.

 Henson chose the best songs as his singles, and they really are the best ones he’s crafted to date.
 But to understand why, we need to set up a dichotomy.